Lehuynguyenn/Intelligent_Monitor_System/README.md

     *   Ensure your trained `best.pt` model is inside the `models/` folder.
     *   Ensure your input `dispatch_video.mp4` file is in the project's root directory.

-## Usage

-Use Docker Compose to build the image and run the processing script with a single command.
+3.  **Run the Application:**

-1.  **Navigate to the project root directory** in your terminal.
+    Navigate to the project root directory in your terminal and execute the following command:

-2.  **Run the application:**
     ```bash
     docker compose up --build
     ```
-    - The `--build` flag is only necessary the first time you run it, or after you make changes to the code or `requirements.txt`.
+    - The `--build` flag is only necessary the first time, or after you make changes to the code or `requirements.txt`.
     - This command will build the Docker image and then start the container.
-The script `src/process_video.py` will execute automatically.
+The script `src/process_video.py` will run automatically.

-3.  **Monitor Progress:**
+4.  **Monitor Progress & Find the Result:**
-    You will see log output in your terminal indicating the progress of the video processing, frame by frame.
+    You will see log output in your terminal indicating the progress of the video processing.

-4.  **Find the Result:**
 Once the script is finished, the container will stop.

-A new file named `output_video.mp4` will be created in the project's root directory on your local machine.
-You can open this file to see the final result with all detections and tracking IDs.
+    A new file named **`output_video.mp4`** will be created in your project's root directory.
+You can open this file to see the final result.